Junrulin0225/Junrulin0225/README.md

 - 📕 I’m currently strengthening my SQL, Python, and Tablaeu skills.
 - 👩‍💻 Experience:

-  previous student in life science and pathological field
+  - previous student in life science and pathological field

-  previous research assistant in cancer research for more than 2 years
+  - previous research assistant in cancer research for more than 2 years

-  previous dental assistant working with patients and dentist for more than 1 year
+  - previous dental assistant working with patients and dentist for more than 1 year

-  previous biomedical data analyst / annotator who analyzed and annotated lots of medical reports to gain insights for AI-assisted cancer registry system for almost 1 year, and
+  - previous biomedical data analyst / annotator who analyzed and annotated lots of medical reports to gain insights for AI-assisted cancer registry system for almost 1 year

-  a non-stop learner who continues pursuing data analytics and science (Python and SQL) and machine learning skills
+  - a non-stop learner who continues pursuing data analytics and science (Python and SQL) and machine learning skills

 - 📫 How to reach me: candy819896@gmail.com

 <!---